blugnu/test/README.md

 - **Clean**: No more constantly referencing a `*testing.T`;
 - **Concise**: Provides a fluent API that is concise and easy to read, reducing boilerplate code;
 - **Type-Safe**: Uses Go's type system to ensure that valid tests are performed, reducing runtime errors and false positives (or negatives);
 - **Compatible**: Compatible with the standard library `testing` package;
 - **Matchers**: Provides a rich set of matchers for common assertions, making it easy to express expectations;
+- **Runners**: Provides a rich set of runners for common testing needs, including table-driven tests, testing helpers, flaky tests, and more;
-- **Extensible**: Supports custom matchers, enabling functionality to be extended as needed;
+- **Extensible**: Supports custom matchers and runners, enabling functionality to be extended as needed;
 - **Panic Testing**: Provides a way to test for expected panics, ensuring that code behaves correctly under error conditions;
 - **Mocking Utilities**: Provides types to assist with implementing mock functions and replacing dependencies in tests, allowing for isolated testing of components;
 - **Console Recording**: Supports recording console output (`stdout` and `stderr`), to facilitate testing of log messages and other output;
-- **Meta-Testing**: Provides methods for testing a test (used by the package to test itself).
+- **Meta-Testing**: Provides a test for testing a test (used by the package to test itself).

 ## :construction_worker: &nbsp; Under Construction